cneira/zcage/README.md

-# Zcage - An Illumos Zone manager
+# Zcage - An Illumos zone manager

 Zcage is a zone manager for Illumos written in nodejs, is inspired by FreeBSD's iocage and SmartOS's vmadm, combining some of the best features of Illumos, like